StyNW7/Data_Mining/Summary/README.md

-# Data Mining Qualification
+# Data Mining Summary

-This directory contain my Qualification at Data Mining Subjects
+This directory contain summary from every topics at Data Mining Subjects